HackYourFuture-CPH/dotnet-masterclass/README.md

 - Connecting to database to change and retrieve data
 - Creating and running a simple web application using [ASP.NET](http://ASP.NET) Core

+## Things to know

+Although Visual Studio is a mainstream tool that is used when working with C# we will use Visual Studio Code in this curiculum since most of the studends have used it as part of previous curriculums.

 ## Prerequisites

 Please follow [flipped classroom](FLIPPED_CLASSROOM.md).